 TIMERITE® was developed and funded by AWI and CSIRO.
 Updates and improvements were made by Cesar Australia and CSIRO, with funding from AWI, GRDC, MLA and Cesar Australia.

-Redlegged earth mites are an introduced pasture and crop pest in southern Australia.
-They are estimated to infest over 20 million hectares of pasture and crop causing over $200 million damage by way of failed plant establishment and reduced productivity in pastures (Ridsdill-Smith 1991) and over $44 million damage in grains crops annually (Murray et al. 2013).
+The redlegged earth mite (RLEM) is an introduced pasture and crop pest affecting southern Australia.
+RLEM are estimated to infest over 20 million hectares of agricultural land, causing over $200 million damage by way of failed plant establishment and reduced productivity in pastures and over $44 million damage in grains crops annually.

-Spraying according to your spring TIMERITE® Best spray date will help minimise the damage to your pastures and crops next autumn.
-Your TIMERITE® calculation is based on using a long residual pesticide for control (e.g. omethoate).
+Spraying according to your spring TIMERITE® Best spray date will help minimise the damage to your pastures and crops the following autumn.
+Your TIMERITE® calculation is location specific and based on the application of a long residual pesticide for control (e.g. omethoate).
 Other pesticides with shorter residual activity may have reduced efficacy.

 RLEM life cycle